hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 In the spec, the prolog rule includes those misc elements.

 [22:40:51](#VadRFl0Z4hoPipC9lpID3F1loeOtyQ8emabMy4sX9lA) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-Ok, I need to think about it a bit more and do some tests tomorrow (not in 20 minutes, but after some sleep Ì†ΩÌ∏â to see how it's going to work.
+Ok, I need to think about it a bit more and do some tests tomorrow (not in 20 minutes, but after some sleep üòâ to see how it's going to work.

 ## 26-Jan-2022